Anthranilate N-benzoyltransferase

-Thus, the two substrates of this enzyme are benzoyl-CoA and anthranilate, whereas its two products are CoA and N-benzoylanthranilate.
+The two substrates of this enzyme characterised from Dianthus caryophyllus are anthranilic acid and benzoyl-CoA.
+Its products are N-benzoylanthranilic acid and coenzyme A. The product is further transformed into a phytoalexin.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is benzoyl-CoA:anthranilate N-benzoyltransferase.